Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Results

-\item MV-data: The self-supervised model is trained on subjects S1 to S8, which are multi-view.
-Since the test-videos have different backgrounds compared to the training ones, we train the self-supervised models on random background images to help the model generalize to new backgrounds.
-To this end, we take random images from the Internet as background and put the subject in-front of them, using the foreground mask of the dataset.
-Note that these masks are just used to create input images are not used in the models.

-\item All-data: Since the self-supervised models do not require labels, we can leverage all data to train them, whether single or multi-view.
-This corresponds to a transductive learning setting.
-In this case, the self-supervised model is trained using S1 to S8 (multi-view) and TS1 to TS4 (single-view).

-\end{enumerate} The datasets are subsampled every 5 frames, yielding 198,096 training frames in the MV-data case and 202,905 training frames in all-data case.

-In both settings, to train the pose estimation MLP, we use subjects S1, S2, S3, S4, S5, S8 as training set, and S6 and S7 as validation set.
-For testing, we use TS1 to TS4.
-Because there are many pose labels, we use at most 2\% of the pose data for training, that is, 17,128 images.
-The test set comprises 2207 frames.
-We report the results in Table \ref{tab:mpi}.
-As the S1 to S8 videos are multi-view and the TS1 to TS4 ones are single-view, we can only evaluate NSD in the MV-data setting.
+In this dataset as the S1 to S8 videos are multi-view and the TS1 to TS4 ones are single-view, we can only evaluate NSD in the MV-data setting.
+We report results in Table \ref{tab:mpi}, where we compare with the best-performing models of Table~\ref{tab:h36}.
 Our model again performs closely to NSD in this setting with the advantage that, because our approach is single-view, we can also train on the TS1 to TS4 videos, thus further improving performance.
 In a practical setting, this means that we could exploit additional videos as they become available, whether or not they are multi-view, something NSD cannot do.